Lawn Care: How To Grow Grass In The Shade

-For cool-season grass, Ryegrass and Fine and Tall Fescues offer the most shade tolerance.
+For cool-season areas, grass that grows in shade would be Ryegrass and Fine and Tall Fescues, as they offer the most shade tolerance.
 They require four hours of sun minimum to survive.
 Warm-season grasses that grow in some shade include Zoysiagrass and St. Augustinegrass.

 When shopping for grass seed, choose shade-tolerant blends adapted to your region.
-Buy a blend or mix of seeds for shade because if one type fails to make it, another might.
-In this case, it's not budget-wise to skimp on seed quality in order to save money.
+Buy shade grass seed that is a blend or mix of different grass; shade tolerant mixes make up for each other—if one type fails to make it, another might.
+In this case, it is not budget-wise to skimp on seed quality in order to save money.
 Pay for a top-quality blend.